The semi-infinite intersection cohomology sheaf-II: the Ran space version: The t-structure and the semi-infinite IC sheaf

 \sssec{}

 From the construction it follows that for $\lambda\neq 0$,

 and hence

-\begin{rem} Note that by the PBW theorem, when viewed as a co-commuatative co-algebra, $U(\cn^-)$ is canonically identified with $\Sym(\cn^-)$; in this paper we will not use the algebra structure on $U(\cn^-)$ that allows to distinguish it from $\Sym(\cn^-)$.
-So $\on{Fact}^{\on{alg}}(\CO(\cN))_{X^\lambda}$ falls into the paradigm of Example \ref{sss:ex fact}.
+\begin{rem} Note that by the PBW theorem, when viewed as a co-commuatative co-algebra, $U(\cn^-)$ is canonically identified with $\Sym(\cn^-)$; in this paper we will not use the algebra structure on $U(\cn^-)$, which allows to distinguish it from $\Sym(\cn^-)$.